SuxPorT/suxport/README.md

 **`Full Stack Developer (Angular/.NET/SQL Server)`**

-I am a developer graduated from PUCPR with a degree in Computer Science.
+I am a developer undergraduated from PUCPR with a degree in Computer Science.
 I have a focus on continuous improvement of skills related to technology, productivity, and communication, possessing strong knowledge and experience in .NET and Angular technologies, and seeking opportunities to work as a Full Stack Developer.

 [![Website](https://img.shields.io/website?label=My%20Personal%20Website&style=for-the-badge&url=https%3A%2F%2Falexys-fernandes.netlify.app)][website]
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)][linkedin]